appventuremoment/Website-Frontend-for-Demo-Database/README.md

 Hosted on projectdb.vercel.app

 ## TODO list
-- data validation for registration and login
 - change table logic and values in tables
 - ui to display tables and sort/filter
 - backend for sorting

 - ui to add and delete
 - fancy dropdown for tables

-## Input Field Requirement Checks
-all fields (except password) none of that special chars, only alphanumeric and _

-username between 3 to 24 characters
-email must have @ and .something

-password at least 8 characters password must have 1 uppercase password must have 1 lower case password must have 1 digit must have special characters !@#$%^&*

 ## These instructions assume that you are using VScode to run this project locally
 1. Install MySQL from https://dev.mysql.com/downloads/installer/